kalraUtkarsh/Real_time_eye_blink_detection/README.md

 You can downlaod the `shape_predictor_68_face_landmarks.dat` file from :https://drive.google.com/file/d/1sh1gXPdTgFl8D4B_nUSQ6_-yoqnl03Pn/view?usp=sharing

+first just to donwload all the libraries, run the command `pip install -r requirements.txt`

 Now simply just run the `Blink.py` file and see the magic happen.

 Here are some Image examples.